Cactusolo/CactusOasis/content/publication/li2016global/index.md

 +++
-title = "Global versus Chinese perspectives on the phylogeny of the N-fixing clade" date = 2016-07-01T00:00:00 draft = false
+title = "JSE: Global versus Chinese perspectives on the phylogeny of the N-fixing clade" date = 2016-07-01T00:00:00 draft = false